 - Never attempt to dry soaking wet boots on a dryer.
 Water is bad for electronic devices; it can cause the device to short circuit, and may even result in electric shock.
 Moreover, trying to put a soaking wet shoe on a boot dryer is a bad idea as it will take a very long time to dry.
 The best and the most effective way to dry a soaking wet boot or shoe is to wipe it first with a piece of cloth or a paper towel, then leave the rest of the job to the boot dryer.

 - A crucial step is going through the user manual thoroughly.
 A user’s manual or manufacturer’s instructions have valuable information such as safety features, setting up the device, power requirements, and what types of materials can or cannot be used.

 - Small shoes or other accessories such as gloves and helmets must be dried using the attachments.
 This will be more efficient, and the results will be better.

-- Always use the dryer in the recommended room temperature.
+- Always use the dryer at the recommended room temperature.
 Do not place the device somewhere near a source of heat, such as a fireplace or a room heater.
 This can cause the dryer to overheat, thereby damaging the footwear and the device as well.

 Boot and shoe dryers are well-designed devices; it is easy to use and safe for all types of footwear.
-This device is a must-have for people who love going camping, hunting, and fishing, and also for the people living in wet regions.
+This device is a must-have for people who love going camping, hunting, and fishing, and also for people living in wet regions.

-Boot dryers not only dry footwear in short time but also extend its lifespan by eliminating molds and mildew, which are material deteriorating agents.
+Boot dryers not only dry footwear in a short time but also extend its lifespan by eliminating molds and mildew, which are material deteriorating agents.

 I hope this article answers your question, are boot dryers bad for boots?
 If you have any questions about this topic, feel free to leave your comments below.